bradtraversy/ui_components/readme.md

 > This is a repo of UI components written in HTML & CSS.
 The designs come from [UI Design Daily](https://uidesigndaily.com).

-I will be adding 3 more per month and creating a video for them at [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA).
-Feel free to use these however you would like.
+I will be adding 3 more every month and create a video for them at [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA).
+Feel free to use these in whichever way you would like.

 ## Links to original designs: